Elektrobit/crinit/doc/adr/adr-cgroups-hierachic-cgroups.md

 *pros*
 * Reduces complexity in the parser and the implementation in crinit
+* Easy to add new cgroups on runtime

 *cons*
 * Maybe not capable to support complex scenarios or only very cumbersome.
 So the user would be restricted in some scenarios.

 ### 2) Support hierarchical cgroups